 A dedicated group of community leaders are spearheading the effort to enter the Age-Friendly community network with the goals of making Champaign-Urbana more livable for community members across the lifespan.
 CHAD serves as the logistical coordinator for this effort with the additional goal of providing opportunities for UIUC faculty and students to address important research questions in this area.

 Working with our community stakeholders, we will focus on several domains including: transportation, housing, outdoor spaces and buildings, comm

-- Joan Dixon, CEO & President, Community Foundation of East Central Illinois
+Joan Dixon, Retired CEO & President, Community Foundation of East Central Illinois

 Nicole Dowling, CEO at CRIS Rural Mass Transit District.

 Marianne Downey, Retired from University of Illinois at Urbana-Champaign